 However, only write the most useful headings and main parts of the dissertation in this section.
 You can also automatically create the table of contents in Word.

 You can also include the figures, charts, and tables if your dissertation has, and you should show them in a numbered list.
-Also, add a caption of each table, chart, or anything that you add graphically.
+Also, add a caption for each table, chart, or anything that you add graphically.

 An introduction is a part that introduces the reader to your dissertation.
 It acts as a guide to your readers and tells what they expect from the rest of the dissertation.
-Also, an introduction briefly introduces the purpose and relevance of your research topic.
+Also, an introduction briefly introduces the purpose and relevance of your dissertation topic.

 When you write the dissertation introduction, you should include the following information:

-Therefore, keep these points in mind and must include them in your dissertation introduction.
+Therefore, keep these points in mind and include them in your dissertation introduction.
 However, write all the information in a clear, engaging, and relevant way.